ValerieGerman7/CS4540FinalProject/README.md

 Copyright: CS 4540 and Valerie German - This work may not be copied for use in Academic Coursework.

 Comments to Evaluators:
 	The connection string for the database is located in appsettings.json.
 If the database is empty, it is populated with test data.
+DbInitialize initializes the database schema and data (if empty).
+	Department: The homepage redirects to the Computer Science Department view.
+This lists all CS courses, and each course links to a department view of the course.
+	Course: The department course view allows learning outcomes to be added, deleted and modified.
+The evaluation metrics and sample files aren't currently displayed - this webpage is currently intended to show functionality for editing learning outcomes.
+For assignment purposes, on the top right, it will indicate that it is the department view, and the professor view can be seen by clicking 'Go To Professor View'.
+The professor view displays learning outcomes, evaluation metrics and samples files.
+Evalutation metric and sample file editing aren't currently enabled, but the forms for creating are displayed in modals.

 Design Notes: